DSProjects2024/thronetalk-game-of-thrones-summarizer/README.md

 ## Examples
 A video demonstration of our working application can be seen [here](https://drive.google.com/file/d/1ns3LBZTvtw00qaH_RWThXGwe9duF2EDC/view?usp=sharing).

-More details on how to run our code can be found [here](./examples/README.md).
+More details on how to run our app can be found [here](./examples/README.md).

 ## Disclaimer
 This project is created by fans for fans and is not affiliated with or endorsed by HBO or the creators of Game of Thrones.